mythridium/music/README.md

 <a href="https://www.freepik.com/free-vector/musical-instrument-set_8610228.htm#query=cartoon%20instrument&position=0&from_view=keyword&track=ais">Image by pch.vector on Freepik</a>

-<a href="https://www.flaticon.com/free-icons/troubadour" title="troubadour icons">Troubadour icons created by Freepik - Flaticon</a>
+<a href="https://www.flaticon.com/free-icons/troubadour">Troubadour icons created by Freepik - Flaticon</a>